prob-ml/tfmdoc/data/README.md

 ```
     ./data_main.sh -s y -f y -m y -c y
 ```
-If just want to run part of the pipeline, you can change useless parameter values to `n` or just drop these paramters.
+If you just want to run part of the pipeline, you can change useless parameter values to `n` or just drop these paramters.

 ### Step 1.
 Select useful columns and remove illegal characters: -s